-If President Trump implements the tax plan he proposed during the campaign season, Americans will feel the changes.
-Just how would the Trump tax plan affect you?
-It depends on your income, your current filing status and the deductions you take.
-Take a look at our guide to the main features of the Trump tax plan.
+President Trump signed a new tax bill, the Tax Cuts and Jobs Act, into law in December 2017.
+This bill largely didn’t affect individual income taxes until the 2018 tax year, which you file in early 2019.
+How exactly the Trump tax plan affects you depends on your income, your current filing status and the deductions you take.
+Take a look at the following guide to help you better understand the main features of the new tax plan.

 |Single Filers||Married Filing Jointly||Tax Rate|